LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

  * No Visual Studio or any compiler is needed; you can write it in Notepad.

 **Disadvantages:**
- * Currently only provides simple On/Off settings for the user to change.
+ * Currently only provides Boolean settings in the GUI for the user to change.

 An ASL Script contains a State Descriptor and multiple [Actions](#actions) which contain C# code.

 ### State Descriptors

-The State Descriptor is the most important part of the script and describes the state of the game that the script is interested in.
+The State Descriptor is the most important part of the script and describes which game process and which state of the game the script is interested in.
 This is where all of the Pointer Paths, which the Auto Splitter uses to read values from the game, are described.
 A State Descriptor looks like this:
 ```
 state("PROCESS_NAME")
 {